-Your boiler heats the water that flows around a circuit of pipes and radiators through your home.
-For it to work as efficiently as possible, your water pressure needs to be stable.
-Pressure in most modern combination boilers is maintained by a 'filling loop', which connects to your cold-water pipe.
-We’ll come back to this!
+The way in which your boiler works is to heat the water that flows around a network of pipes and radiators throughout your residence.
+For maximum efficiency, your water pressure needs to be balanced.
+Pressure in most contemporary combination boilers is maintained by what is described by industry insiders as a 'filling loop' which is connected to your cold-water pipe.

-There are two leading culprits when it comes to low water pressure:
+There are two usual suspects when it comes to investigating low water pressure:

-You may have a leak somewhere in your boiler system.
-It may only be a tiny leak but, if it’s gone unnoticed for some time, it could lead to a gradual drop in pressure.
-Look around your home for signs of damp patches, around pipes, radiators, and the boiler itself.
-You should never look for leaks inside your boiler, though.
-Only a Gas Safe engineer should open this.
-If you do find a leak, or need to top up the water pressure regularly, give one of our engineers a call and they’ll be on-hand to help.
+You may have a clandestine leak somewhere in your network.
+It could be a tiny leak, but if the leak has been prevalent for some time, it could very well lead to a gradual drop in pressure.
+Your best bet is to look around your residence for signs of damp patches, puddles and drips from pipes, radiators, and the boiler itself.
+It is very important to note, that you should never look for leaks inside your boiler.
+You should leave this for a professional Gas engineer.
+If you discover a leak, or need to top up the water pressure at regular periods, your best best is to give Bristol Plumber 24/7 a call.

-If you bled your radiators recently, you may have lost some pressure.
-That’s because, when you bleed a radiator, air is released, which lowers the pressure in your boiler system.
+If you bleed your radiators regularly, you may lose some pressure in the system.
+This is because when you bleed a radiator system, air, aka pressure is released.
+This in turn lowers the pressure within your system.

-Usually, on the front of your boiler, you’ll find a water pressure gauge.
-If you have a hydraulic pressure gauge, you’ll see low and high pressure indicated by red sections on the dial.
-The position set when the boiler was installed is sometimes shown by a red indicator needle.
-On most digital gauges, you’ll see a flashing pressure reading, if there’s a low (or high) pressure warning.
+If you look towards the front of your boiler, you should find a pressure gauge, which may be a digital or analogue in nature.
+Hydraulic pressure gauges will display a low and high pressure indicated by red for low and green for high sections on the dial.
+The position is usual set by an enhineer when you get your boiler installed or serviced.
+You will notice a flashing pressure reading, if there is a low (or high) pressure warning.

-If your boiler pressure reads less than 1 bar, it’s possible that you might have lost water from the system, which needs to be replaced.
-This is where that filling loop (or filling link) comes in again!
+If your boiler pressure reads less than 1 bar, it is quite possible that you might have lost water from your system, which will then need to be replaced.
+As refereffed to earlier, this is where that filling loop (or filling link) comes into play.

-If the pressure gauge on your boiler indicates high pressure (above 2.75 bar), then you may need to bleed a radiator to bring the level down to around 1.5 bar.
-This can be tricky and, occasionally, dangerous, due to high water temperatures.
-We recommend an engineer visit if you are experiencing high pressure – this could be a result of a fault inside the boiler and may need an engineer visit to rectify.
-Additionally, reducing pressure by bleeding a radiator may take some time, and you will need some method of catching the water to prevent damage to wall and or floor.
-Above all, be careful.
-The water is extremely hot, so maybe get an engineer to do it.
+If the pressure gauge on your boiler indicates high pressure (above 2.75 bar), then you may need to bleed your system to bring it back down to a safe leavel of 1.5 bar.
+This can be finicky and occasionally dangerous, due to high water temperatures.
+We recommend an engineer visit if you are experiencing high pressure.
+The problem itself might be related to an internal component of the boiler.
+If so, you will require a professional visitation to rectify the problem.

 Filling loops may vary in design, but here's the basic re-pressurising process: